diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 3. ISR estimation Mixed-Effect at the individual level
 4. Complete cohort model execution in a loop file.

 You will run the scripts in this order.
+Once you obtain a cleaned version of the data and the lambda cohort parameter value by running the script once, you can then go back and create the model starting from step 3 and 4.

-As mentioned above, each of these files in the "Main Scripts" folder require you to edit a few lines to make sure things the code is  referencing the location/path to the dataset you are building a model for.
+Again, each of these files in the "Main Scripts" folder require you to edit a few lines to make sure things the code is referencing the correct location/path of the dataset you are building a model for.

 # Dataset Template Preprocessing.R
 ## Inputs: